Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Degrees of freedom, rank

 Forward kinematics result in X, Y, Z and orientation, which is described by three coordination axes.
 Together they result in 6 parameters, which correspond to 6 degrees of freedom (DOF).
 A 6 axis robot can create those 6 DOFs.
 Every configuration of less than 6 actuators is limited in the creation of the result.
 A cartesian printer with three prismatic joints cannot change orientation of the endpoint, e.g., but has control over the X, Y, Z coordinates only, so it has 3 DOFs.
+A 4 or 5 axis CNC machine cannot use all 6 DOF and is restricted in the workspace (workspace in the sense of position and endpoint orientation).

 # Singularities
+Singularities are areas which can be reached be the robot arms, but the movement at this position is not possible or not determined.
+The reasons are different and the implemented solutions are different also.
+Types of singularities and their implemented solutions:
+* reduced rank: if e. g. two actuators are moving with their axes being parallel, the rank is reduced.
+The robot cannot move to all 6 DOF anymore.
+The implemented solution is to calculate the generalized inverse (also called pseudo-invers, Moore-Penrose inverse), which approximates the exact solution by using least square methods.
+An example of this singularity is gimbal lock, which is known from aviation and can occur at a 6 axis robot with axis 5 at 0 degrees.
+Axis 4 and 6 are parallel then.

 # Speed and Acceleration control